baharmon/3d-modeling-course/terrain-modeling.md

 Toolbox Data Management > Projections and Transformations > Raster > Project Raster
 ```

+... _remainder of this section is under development_

 ## 3D terrain modeling
 In this section you will export
 a digital elevation model from GRASS GIS